manuelesimi/Mercury/README.md

     * Bytes Messages
     * Messages with serializable object attachments
     * Messages with dynamic Protocol Buffer attachments
-* Dynamic Queues and Topics
+* Dynamic creation of Queues and Topics
+* Durable Topics that are persistent at message broker side and can be consumed by multiple consumers
+* Named Connections that allow creating multiple connections withing the same JVM
 * Error handling and reporting
 * Command Line Interface for Jobs
 * Target Messaging Broker configuration from API or command line parameters